denten-books/plain-text/main.md

 inability to duplicate their states exactly.
 I can approximate the pressure you put on your bicycle handlebars with some arbitrary measure of precision that can never reach perfect reproducibility.
-This means also that while more digital art forms like literature are in some sense perfectly reproducible, analog forms, like painting, are not.
-The late great American philosopher John Haugeland amends Goodman's seminal definitions of digital media to include "flawless copying and preservation."
+This means also that while more digital art forms like literature are, in some sense, perfectly reproducible, analog forms, like painting, are not.
+Following a similar chain of reasoning, the late great American philosopher John Haugeland amends Goodman's foundational definitions of digital representation to include "flawless copying and preservation."
 This property further has the effect of freeing digital representation from its medium.
 A Rembrandt is bound to its canvas in a way that Shakespeare's *Hamlet* is not.
-Digital systems are media independent. *Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.
+Digital systems are media independent.
+*Hamlet* can be reproduced on paper, stone, in Morse code, or bound in liquid crystal, and still be *Hamlet* in some natural understanding of the work.
 To the definition of Goodman's digital systems, Haugeland therefore adds the notion of "feasible procedures" that can lead to "positive and reliable" processes for reading and writing digital tokens [@haugeland_analog_1981, 213-225].
-In the case of the soap opera effect, we may think of film as something like an "irreproducible series of paintings," and of video as "perfectly copyable magnetic signals."
+In the case of the soap opera effect, we may think of film as something like an "irreproducible series of paintings" and of video as "perfectly copyable magnetic facsimiles."
+(This would at least restore film to the conventional understanding of analog formats.)

 Writing more than a quarter of a century later, Matthew Katz offers two further important adjoiners to the discussion between Goodman and Haugeland.
-First, Katz maintains that Goodman's notion of discreteness and differentiation properly affect the format and not the medium of representation.
+First, Katz maintains that Goodman's notions of discreteness and differentiation properly affect the format and not the medium of representation.
 Second, he maintains that the distinction between digital and analog formats could sometimes turn on the facts about the user of a system of representations.
 To